 There are many scenarios in which foreign nationals need to enter the United States for emergency humanitarian reasons, such as when they are in serious need of medical care in the U.S.

 When this happens, the U.S. government may grant humanitarian parole.
-This allows individuals who would normally be inadmissible to enter the country for a temporary period of time, according to information from U.S. Citizenship and Immigration Services (USCIS).
+This allows individuals who would otherwise be inadmissible to enter the country for a temporary period of time, according to information from U.S. Citizenship and Immigration Services (USCIS).
 In addition to humanitarian purposes, entry might also be granted for the purpose of significantly benefiting public interests.

 There are a couple of ways to petition for humanitarian parole.
 Someone within the U.S. can file a petition on behalf of a person who is outside of the country, or the person outside the country can petition for himself or herself.